Tilottama: Enchantress of the devas

 The Mahabharata (Book 1: Adi Parva) narrates: Though Brahma was unaffected by Tilottama's beauty, the other devas were spell-bound by her beauty.
 Initially, Shiva and Indra remain unperturbed, however, so great was the desire of the great god Shiva (referred to as "Sthanu" - the firm one) to see her, a head developed on both his sides and back of his head as she circumambulated him as a mark of reverence.
-The king of Svarga, Indra, however, developed thousand red eyes on his body to see her.
+The king of Svarga, Indra, however, developed a thousand red eyes on his body to see her.
 Another legend describes sage Gautama cursing Indra for seducing his wife Ahalya.
 Gautama decreed that Indra would develop a thousand vaginas on his body, but they change to thousand eyes once Indra lays his eyes on Tiliottama.

 Another tale in the Mahabharata (Book 13) narrates that Tilottama comes to tempt Shiva.
 Eager to see her as she circumambulated him, Shiva developed four visible faces, another interpretation states that Shiva revealed himself to Tilottama as the five Brahmans, with his five faces (4 visible, 1 invisible).
 The east face signifying his sovereignty over the world, the north face to sport with Parvati, the west to ensure the happiness of creatures; the south face, to destroy the universe and the fifth face was invisible as it was beyond the comprehension of Tilottama.
 Another legend from the Puranas says Brahma created Tilottama and was aroused by her.
 He makes five heads in order to see her and then sends her to Mount Kailash, the abode of Shiva, to pay her obeisance to him.
 Shiva glances at her but avoids carefully looking at her as his consort Parvati was seated beside him.
 As Tilottama circumambulated Shiva, he develops a head in each direction to see her.
 The divine sage Narada taunts Parvati, "You can imagine what Shiva is thinking about this woman who is reviled by wise men".
 Agitated, Parvati covers Shiva's eyes with her hands submerging the universe in darkness.
 Shiva then develops the third eye to bring light to the universe.